01-ai/Yi-Coder/README.md

 cd Yi-Coder
 pip install -r requirements.txt
 ```
+## Ollama
+You can run Yi-Coder on Ollama locally.

+1. After [installing Ollama](ollama/docs at main · ollama/ollama), you can start the Ollama service.
+Note that keep this service running while you use Ollama.

+    ```python
+    ollama serve
+    ```

+2. Run Yi-Coder models.
+For more Yi models supported by Ollama, see [Yi tags](https://ollama.com/library/yi/tags).

+    ```python
+    ollama run yi-coder
+    ```

 ## Transformers
 You can use transformers to run inference with Yi-Coder models (both chat and base versions) as follows:
 ```python